Skip to main content

 What credit score is required for a student loan?

-There’s no one single credit score that’s required to take out a student loan, as federal and private student loans have different requirements and options.
+There’s no one single credit score that’s required to take out a student loan, as different types of student loans have different requirements and options.
 Let’s dig in.

 Federal direct subsidized student loans

 Federal direct subsidized student loans do not have credit score requirements.
 They do not require a credit history or a credit check.
 There are two types of credit checks, also known as inquiries, hard and soft inquiries.
 Hard inquiries can have an impact on your credit score, and they’re usually associated with applying for a loan or some form of credit.
-Soft inquiries, which for example take place when checking your credit for free with Credit Journey, have no impact on your credit.
-They can give you an idea of where you stand without any harm to your score.
+Soft inquiries, which for example take place when accessing your credit score with Credit Journey, have no impact on your credit.
+They can give you an idea of where you stand without impacting your score.

 While there are no credit requirements for a federal subsidized student loan, the undergraduate applicant may need to show the financial need for the funds.